springernature/frontend-playbook/security/README.md

 ## Basic principles

-### Never trust the browser
+### Never trust the client

 People can use scripts as well as browsers to access your site, or use techologies to tamper with requests or the DOM, or perhaps the attack originates from an unsuspecting user infected with malware.
-In any case, we must **never trust the browser**.
-Any and all information from the browser can be tampered with, including:
+In any case, we must **never trust the client**.
+Any and all information from the client can be tampered with, including:

   - URL query parameters
   - URL fragment identifiers
   - browser `localStorage` etc.